Geonovum/DTaaS-Testbed2/docs/respec/results.md

     Future Insight adapted their existing catalog framework, that already used a different DCAT profile to serve DCAT-AP-NL conform to the OGC API Records interface.

- The <a href="https://geonovum.github.io/DTaaS-Testbed2/archimate/index.html?view=id-e190ac8e3d5e4bc8905d1d92b4ff62da"target="_blank" >archimate view for 'find and bind'</a> documents the interoperable connections that are realized between catalogs and viewers in scope of this testbed.
+ The <a href="https://geonovum.github.io/DTaaS-Testbed2/archimate/index.html?view=id-e190ac8e3d5e4bc8905d1d92b4ff62da" target="_blank" >archimate view for 'find and bind'</a> documents the interoperable connections that are realized between catalogs and viewers in scope of this testbed.

 ### Sharing Data under Conditions, from a data consumer perspective (5.2)